etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ### Step 2: Request to register Delegated AVS operator

-Request to ether.fi team to register the ECDSA key as delegated AVS operator.
+Request to ether.fi team to register your wallet address as delegated AVS operator.
 Then, ether.fi team will register submitted account to `ether.fiAvsOperatorManager` contract.

 After ether.fi team register the information, delegted AVS operator should have the following information.